olimorris/onedarkpro.nvim/CONTRIBUTING.md

 }
 ```

-- The colorscheme enables users to be able to turn off certain styles like `bold` and `italic`
-- To match to the styles from VS Code, whilst still enabling the user to apply customisations:
+- The colorscheme enables users to be able to turn off certain styles like `bold` and `italic`.
+To match to the styles from VS Code, whilst still enabling the user to apply customisations:

 ```lua
 local config = require("onedarkpro.config").init()

 return {
     ["@function.ruby"] = { fg = theme.palette.blue, style = config.options.bold },
 }